ts-docs/ts-docs/docsPages/Guides/Options.md

 ### changelog

 If this option is enabled, a changelog will be generated. ts-docs will attempt to get the latest release in the **repository of the landing page**.

+### forceEmit

+To make the generation process faster, ts-docs will save the last time your files were modified, and the next time you want to generate documentation, ts-docs will skip untouched files.
+Turning on this option will always make it so new documentation is generated.

+### tsconfig

+Path to a `tsconfig.json` file to use for the typescript compiler.